JayJhaveri1906/AutomaticParkingSystemANPR/README.md

 We use firebase for the database storage and also as the link between python and android codes.

 A user registers his/her number plate before reaching the parking destination.
-One on reaching presses the enter button( to be implemented on the app itself.
-Temporary solution, made a PyQt5 app on python.)
+One on reaching presses the enter button( to be implemented on the app itself. temporary solution, made a PyQt5 app on python.)
 On exiting the user presses the exit button which automatically calculates the total parking time, cost, etc.
 Payment structure yet to be implemented.